7 easy ways cops can eat healthier on duty

 2. Eat nutrient-dense whole foods: Choose to eat real foods like meat, vegetables, fruit, eggs and nuts whenever you have the option.
 Finding something to eat while on the road may limit your whole food options, but even gas stations have some decent choices.
 If you have to eat at a gas station, opt for beef jerky, almonds, sunflower seeds or packaged hard-boiled eggs.

-Buying Your Lunch
+Buying Your Lunch on duty

 You won’t be able to plan ahead all the time.
 If you get held over your shift or forced to work a double, you’ll need to buy a meal.
 Here are three considerations.